Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

 ```

-### Setting up a forever loop between players
+### Setting up an infinite loop between players
+As this is a game of chance we do not know how many turns are needed for a player to win.
-To set up an infinite loop use `while True:`.
+This requires an infinite loop which is set up using `while True:`.

-Note, this isn't overly useful for debugging as you have to select *ctrl + c* simultaneously to stop.
+NB.
+This isn't overly useful for debugging as you have to select *ctrl + c* simultaneously to stop.
 As a computer is fast you can miss some important output on the terminal that is relevant to the debugging process.

 A solution is to comment out the infinite command using *ctrl + /* and replace with a loop that repeats several times only.